Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 This business has given me the freedom to quit my 6-figure corporate job and run my company full time while traveling the world non-stop for a few years.
 It was a dream come true for me.

-In addition to revenue are there any numbers you would like to share?
+Are there any numbers you would like to share?

 It didn’t happen overnight, but my email list grew to 50,000 subscribers.